zeek/zeek-docs/doc/scripts/policy/frameworks/management/util.zeek.rst

    Renders a set of strings to an alphabetically sorted vector.

-   :ss: the string set to convert.
+   :param ss: the string set to convert.

    :returns: the vector of all strings in ss.